MuckRock/dc_batch_upload/README.md

 - Install the required packages for the script to work.
 Opening a terminal in the directory where the script is located, run: <br> ```pip install -r requirements.txt```

 - The project ID of the project you would like to upload the documents to.
-You can find this project ID by clicking on a project from within DocumentCloud and copying the number after the title of the project and the - in the search bar.
+You can find this project ID by clicking on a project from within DocumentCloud and copying the number before the title of the project and the - in the search bar (`<project id>-project-name`).

 - The filepath to the directory of documents you would like to upload to DocumentCloud. <br>
 Example: **/home/bob/Documents/bulkupload** or on Windows **C:\Users\bob\Documents\bulkupload**